 Recording Space

 There’s a lot that goes into recording quality webinars, but the biggest challenge is simply finding a quiet space to record or go live without interruptions.
-When it comes to recording from home, that means finding a spare room or isolated space that people don’t often walk through.
+When it comes to recording from home, that means finding a spare room or isolated space.

-As you’re deciding on a space that works for you, also consider how you can cordon off pets, toddlers or partners that can absentmindedly walk into your background or distract you while you’re on camera.
+As you plot out a space that works for you, consider how you can cordon off pets, toddlers, or partners that can absentmindedly walk into your background or distract you while you’re on camera.

 Finally, check the strength of your Wi-Fi connection in your chosen area — that may be the determining factor in whether that space will work for you or not.